jordan-herrmann/BitcoinUI/README.md

 # BitcoinUI
-User Interface to pull bitcoin information and display
+User Interface to pull cryptocurrency information and display